23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Shoppers might visit your website and decide that your product isn’t for them.
 However, that doesn’t mean the shopper can’t provide value to your business.

 These buttons take the work out of sharing a page on social media.
-They automatically fill in the information, so your user simply has to tap or click a couple times to spread the word.
+They automatically fill in the information, so your user simply has to tap or click a couple of times to spread the word.

 Hello Bar ecommerce optimization setup

 This way, you can optimize your ecommerce site for the individual visitor.
-For instance, maybe you’ve just published a guest post on someone else’s blog.
+For instance, you’ve just published a guest post on someone else’s blog.
 You could create a welcome message for everyone who comes from that domain.

-21. Use retargeting ads
+21. Use Retargeting Ads

 After giving it some thought, you say to yourself, “Yeah, actually, I do want that product.”
-Then you go buy.
+Then you buy.

 Retargeting ads can be more efficient than other ad forms because they create a new touch point with consumers who are already brand-aware.